launchscout/phx-live-state/README.md

+# What is LiveState?

+The goal of LiveState is to make building highly interactive web applications easier to build.
+Currently in most such applications clients send requests and receive responses from and to a server API.
+This essentially results in two applications, with state being managed in both in an ad hoc way.

+LiveState uses a different approach.
+Clients dispatch events, which are sent to the server to be handled, and receive updates from the server any time application state changes.
+This allows state to have a single source of truth, and greatly reduces client code complexity.
+It also works equally well for applications where updates to state can occur indepently from a user initiated client side event (think "real time" applications such as chat, etc).

 # phx-live-state

-This is a package to help you build embedded micro-front-end applications.
-It connects to a server running [live_state](https://github.com/gaslight/live_state) and sends events and receives state (and possibly other events).
+This is a package to help you build clients for LiveState applications.
+Such clients connect to a server running [live_state](https://github.com/gaslight/live_state) and send events and receive state (and possibly other events).

 ## Version compatibility